encoredev/encore/docs/develop/errors.md

 seotitle: API Errors – Types, Wrappers, and Codes
 seodesc: See how to return structured error information from your APIs using Encore's errs package, and how to build precise error messages for complex business logic.
 title: API Errors
-subtitle: When the happy path turns sad
+subtitle: Returning structured error information from your APIs
 ---

-Encore supports returning structured error information from your APIs.

-The key piece is the [encore.dev/beta/errs](https://pkg.go.dev/encore.dev/beta/errs) package.
+Encore supports returning structured error information from your APIs using the [encore.dev/beta/errs](https://pkg.go.dev/encore.dev/beta/errs) package.

-These errors are propagated across the network to the [generated clients](/docs/develop/client-generation) and can be used within your front-ends without having to build any custom marshalling code.
+Errors are propagated across the network to the [generated clients](/docs/develop/client-generation) and can be used within your front-ends without having to build any custom marshalling code.

 ## The errs.Error type